Planning for What is to Come and Trying to Make the Right End-of-life Decisions

 When hospice services are provided as early as possible, the benefits are the greatest as your loved one is able to maintain their independence, organize personal affairs, complete important tasks and be able to say goodbye to their loved ones.

 Whether you are the patient or family, even the smallest decisions become most meaningful because you are seeking the best quality of life.
-When you are not able to make decisions because of illness and you want a particular person to make decisions for you, such as a family member, it is best to complete a state-approved form such as an ADVANCED DIRECTIVE.
+When you are not able to make decisions because of illness and you want a particular person to make decisions for you, such as a family member, it is best to complete a state-approved form such as a durable power of attorney.
 This will legally give the person of your choice the right to decide health care matters for you.
-Let us make these decisions easier for you by allowing us to assist you and your loved one with these choices.
+Additionally, there are other end-of-life documents that could be beneficial when it comes to making critical decisions such as an advanced directive which allows you to identify your wishes regarding medical treatments.

 When the End Seems to be Nearing